wdbm/resources_veganism/README.md

 ![system undergoing changes](https://i.imgur.com/GniItjS.gif)

 This repository is under construction.
-The intention is that is offers a description of veganism and the motivations for it, then it describes how it can bedone safely, then it lists some vegan-compatible restaurants and markets, *and then* it outlines recipies for some **very fine cuisine**.
+The intention is that is offers a description of veganism and the motivations for it, then it describes how it can be done safely, then it lists some vegan-compatible restaurants and markets, *and then* it outlines recipies for some **very fine cuisine**.

 ---